 If money is evil, why would I want to hold on to it?
 It would be immoral.
 If money is evil, what kind of people have lots of money?
 Bad people.
-I didn’t want to be an immoral bad person so I didn’t prioritize creating wealth.
-I’m sorry to break it to you, but money is neither good nor evil.
+I didn’t want to be an immoral, bad person, so I didn’t prioritize creating wealth.
+I’m sorry to break it to you; money is neither good nor evil.

 3. Money equates to wealth

 I want to focus on material wealth.
 Wealth is measured by how much you own of value.
 It’s the size of your asset and your ability to cover your living expenses well into the future.
 Wealth also limits the impact of financial stress because money gives you access to expert support.